 Bendigo Woollen Mills is located in the historic gold mining town of Bendigo in Central Victoria - north of Melbourne.
 The company was started by two local families in Kangaroo Flat and moved to its current location back in 1988.
-We currently employ approximately 30 staff members full-time, running three shifts in the factory.
-This means our machinery is working 24 hours a day 5 days a week to keep up with customer demand.
+Our machinery is working 24 hours a day 5 days a week to keep up with customer demand.

 We are Australia's largest hand knitting & crafting yarn mail order manufacturer, with a huge variety of different yarns and colours to choose from.
 We do several mailings via Australia Post each year to keep in touch with our customers, letting them know about new yarns and patterns available.
 We also keep in touch with our customers electronically using emails and social media (Facebook & Instagram).

 We use only the most luxurious natural fibres available.
 Our method of hank dyeing results in a softer, fuller end product.
 The wool produced is from Australian grown wool from the NSW Highlands region.
 We also produce yarns with other fibres including Alpaca, Mohair, Silk, Milk fiber, Bamboo and Cotton.